 Promoting our cultural values at Lawn Manor Academy

-The Government have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values.”
+The Government have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values.”
 It has set out its definition of British values, which can be summarised in the following ways:

 - The rule of law